Eliastik/page-shadow/ROADMAP.md

 ### Planed

 * [x] Add border radius to select/inputs
-* [ ] Publish Manifestv3 for Firefox + Tests
-* [ ] Compact popup theme
-* [ ] Automatic selective invert image color (for logos and black text images)
-    * [ ] Don't work when the image is not yet loaded (reproduced on this page: https://tungmphung.com/reinforcement-learning-q-learning-deep-q-learning-introduction-with-tensorflow/)
+* [x] Merge utils/filterProcessor.js and FilterProcessor class
 * [ ] Auto cloud saving/backup: display an alert window in the popup if there was an error when auto saving in the cloud + save date/hour when a saving error occurs
 * [ ] Auto cloud saving/backup: don't save the date when an error occurred
 * [ ] Auto cloud saving/backup: fails when there is a long blacklist/whitelist (maybe also for the list of websites for presets?)
+* [ ] Compact popup theme
+* [ ] Use chrome.session or CacheStorage for background script to store cache (fallback needed for Firefox)? - Manifestv3 only
+* [ ] Publish Manifestv3 for Firefox + Tests
+* [x] Automatic selective invert image color (for logos and black text images)
+    * [ ] Don't work when the image is not yet loaded (reproduced on this page: https://tungmphung.com/reinforcement-learning-q-learning-deep-q-learning-introduction-with-tensorflow/)
 * [ ] Limit flashing when opening a website and detecting colored elements?
-* [ ] Use chrome.session or CacheStorage for background script to store cache (fallback needed for Firefox)? - Manifestv3 only
-* [ ] Merge utils/filterProcessor.js and FilterProcessor class

 #### Bugs to fix